proj·ect (prŏjĕkt′, -ĭkt)

 3. To send out into space; cast: project a light beam.

 4. To cause (an image) to appear on a surface by the controlled direction of light: projected the slide onto a screen.

 6. To direct (one's voice) so as to be heard clearly at a distance.

-7. Psychology To externalize and attribute (an emotion or motive, for example) unconsciously to someone or something else in order to avoid anxiety.
+7. Psychology To attribute (one's own emotion or motive, for example) to someone else unconsciously in order to avoid anxiety or guilt.